 This perennial is considered evergreen in the South, while in more northern states it may suffer winter damage.
-Protect this plant in from strong, cold winter winds to prevent its evergreen leaves from losing moisture (desiccating).
+Protect this plant from strong, cold winter winds to prevent its evergreen leaves from losing too much moisture.
 Remove any damaged foliage and spent flowering stems in late winter or early spring, but leave living foliage alone.

-Since this plant grows slowly via creeping rhizomes, division is not often needed.
+Because this plant grows slowly via creeping rhizomes, division is not often needed.
 You may want to divide them every 3-5 years, though, to help them regain vitality.
-If a plant begins to die out in the center, it's time to divide.
+If a plant begins to die out in the center, you know it's time to divide it.

 Bergenia cordifolia 'Apple Blossom' features large pale pink flowers on red stems that rise above glossy green leaves.